ionic-team/ionic-docs/src/pages/fr/developer-resources/guides/first-app-v3/intro.md

 Type “y” and press Enter.
 Project setup may take a few moments.

-<strong>“Install the free Ionic Pro SDK and connect your app?”</strong>
+<strong>“Install the free Ionic Appflow SDK and connect your app?”</strong>

 Type “y” and press Enter.
-[Ionic Pro](https://ionicframework.com/pro) is a powerful set of services and features built on top of the flagship Ionic Framework.
+[Ionic Appflow](https://ionicframework.com/pro) is a powerful set of services and features built on top of the flagship Ionic Framework.
 This includes updating your app instantly (skipping the app store review process!), packaging apps in the cloud, and error monitoring.

 <strong>Log into your Ionic Account</strong>